IRCAD/sight/libs/core/data/README.md

 This is one of the most important libraries in _Sight_.
 It defines data objects that are going to be used in services.

 _Sight_ relies on many third part libraries, and as such, it needs common data structures to communicate between them.
 Basic data are provided, such as scalar values, string, geometric entities, as well as medical data used in computer assisted surgery such as images, segmentations, etc...

 ## Data classes

-The base data class is `::sight::data::Object`.
+The base data class is `sight::data::Object`.
 It provides a default slot to warn subscribers when its content changes.
 All concrete data classes implement this interface.

 ### Basic

 - **Array**: generic and dynamic multi-dimensional array.
 - **Boolean**: boolean value.
 - **Color**: RGBA color value.
 - **Composite**: contains a map of objects.